July 1, 2019 is the deadline for all California state agencies to publicly certify their websites as compliant with WCAG 2.0 Level AA and Section 508.

 California will host a free event celebrating the anniversary of the Americans with Disabilities Act (ADA).
 Signed into law in 1990, the ADA has been a driving force of disability equality, inclusion, and accessibility for 28 years.

 The day of learning, activities, and entertainment will take place at the State Capital, and is intended to generate public awareness and provide insight into the progress and continuing path forward for disability inclusion in California.
-For details visit: ADA 28th Anniversary.
+For details visit the ADA Anniversary website.

 “WCAG 2.1 updates WCAG 2.0 and expands W3C’s accessibility guidance, while maintaining W3C’s standard of implementable, technology neutral, objectively testable and universally applicable accessibility guidance.
 All new provisions have been tested in implementations across different types of websites and web content.
 The Working Group has taken care to maintain backwards compatibility with the internationally-recognized WCAG 2.0, in that websites that conform to WCAG 2.1 will also conform to WCAG 2.0, which remains a W3C Recommendation.”